jekymin8232/vitalguardai-com/README.md

 Freedom does not mean forcing people to work without compensation.
 It means providing fair and legitimate compensation for their work.
 Open-source software is not truly “free” in the sense of having no cost.
 When society treats open-source as something that should exist without sustainable support or fair compensation, supply-chain attacks and long-term security risks become difficult to avoid.

 **“Free” often comes with an unsustainable and overwhelming burden of responsibility.**
+**Exchanging human lives for the illusion of “free” is deeply irresponsible.**

 # Ten Principles of Ethical AI
 **Offline AI Technical Documentation (53 Pages Total) https://doi.org/10.5281/zenodo.20319524**